spartacus04/InstantRestock/README.md

 - `instantrestock.config`: Allows players to use the configuration commands listed above.

+## Contributing

+If somehow you want to integrate this plugin with yours you can find the javadocs [here](https://spartacus04.github.io/InstantRestock/).

 ## Support

 If you encounter any issues or have questions about the **InstantRestock** plugin, please reach out to us on the [Issue tracker](https://github.com/spartacus04/InstantRestock/issues).